-The process of doing classification is conducted in three steps.
+The process of doing classification is conducted in five steps.
 The first step is to assess an incoming packet and assign it to zero or more classes.
 The second step is to choose a subnet, possibly based on the class information.
-The third step is to assign options again possibly based on the class information.
+The next step is to evaluate class expressions depending on the built-in "KNOWN"/"UNKNOWN" classes after host reservation lookup, using them for pool/pd-pool selection and to assign classes from host reservations.
+After the list of required classes is built and each class of the list has its expression evaluated: when it returns true the packet is added as a member of the class.
+The last step is to assign options again possibly based on the class information.
+More complete and detailed description is available in Chapter 13.

-There are two methods of doing classification.
-The first is automatic and relies on examining the values in the vendor class options.
+There are two main methods of doing classification.
+The first is automatic and relies on examining the values in the vendor class options or existence of a host reservation.
 Information from these options is extracted and a class name is constructed from it and added to the class list for the packet.
-The second allows you to specify an expression that is evaluated for each packet.
+The second allows for specifying an expression that is evaluated for each packet.
 If the result is true the packet is a member of the class.